-As we told you in How to plan a trip to the Philippines, we consider that a good number of days to travel the country is at least 15 days.
-However, it is also possible to do it in less time, as long as it is well organized.
-Therefore, we have decided to design a 10-day Philippines itinerary to do independently that maximizes your days in the country.
+As we explain in How to plan a trip to the Philippines, we think at least 15 days is a good amount of time to travel around the country.
+However, it’s also possible to visit in less time, as long as you plan it well.
+That’s why we’ve put together this 10-day Philippines itinerary you can follow independently to make the most of your time in the country.

 7 days in the Philippines